 When working with the SWITCH function, if you get an error, it could be because of the following:

 - #N/A – None of the Values matches the expression, and no argument containing the default value is supplied.

 - #NAME – If you notice the SWITCH function not working and get this error, you are likely working with an older Excel version.
 The SWITCH function is not compatible with the earlier versions of 2016, 2013, 2010 or earlier.

-If this post added value for you, make sure to share it with your network.
+This article described how you can use SWITCH to build your logic and simplify your formulas.
 And if you enjoy working with multiple conditions, you may get value from the SUMPRODUCT with Multiple conditions post I created earlier.
-It has follow-up posts showing how to easily apply SUMPRODUCT with Multiple OR Condition too.
+It has follow-up posts showing how to easily apply SUMPRODUCT with Multiple OR Conditions too.
 See you next time!